CityOfZion/neo-python/README.md

 ## Getting started

 You will need to install the libleveldb library.
+Install Python 3.5 to make sure you don't run into any issues with your Python version [dist](https://www.python.org/downloads/release/python-354/)

+We have published a Youtube [video](https://youtu.be/oy6Z_zd42-4) to help get you started with this library.
+There are other videos under the CityOfZion Youtube channel.

 ##### OSX: